ethicalabs-ai/FlowerTune-LLM-Labs/workspace/models/Phi-4-mini-instruct-Coding/README.md

 - **MultiPL-E (JS)**: 52.79 %
 - **Average**: 49.00 %

-The evaluation was conducted on an RTX A40 (48 GB).
+The evaluation was conducted on an NVIDIA A40 (48 GB).

 ### Communication Budget